 You can’t buy wood burls at your local lumber supplier unless they specialize in selling off wood burls.
 If you’re interested in getting a better deal, try to contact local companies or lumber mills.
 They will sell you an entire burl at a rock-bottom price without mark-up from a wood burl supplier.
 But in the case that you only need a small amount to work with, a single wood burl bought from a lumber mill will be more cost-effective.

 After this, you only cut off what you need for each woodworking project.
-Outlets that sell burled wood have a mark-up of double or tripleOpens in a new tab. what you’ll pay from a lumber mill respectively.
-If you want a good deal, try using the Woodfinder search engineOpens in a new tab. which gives you instant access to lumber, veneer, and sawmill services across the US.
-You could take a chance using eBay to find smaller burl sectionsOpens in a new tab. that might appeal to you.
+Outlets that sell burled wood have a mark-up of double or triple what you’ll pay from a lumber mill respectively.
+If you want a good deal, try using the Woodfinder search engine which gives you instant access to lumber, veneer, and sawmill services across the US.
+You could take a chance using eBay to find smaller burl sections that might appeal to you.

 Does Burled Wood Come in Slabs?

 Burl is also readily sold in slabs and sections that are used for fireplace mantels.
 The best advice for buying any kind of slab is to find the type of wood burl that appeals to you and make sure it’s in good condition.
 Slab thickness is going to determine the price that you pay, and depending on the amount of detail, will always influence the selling price.
-Once again, you can check eBay for sale pricesOpens in a new tab. to find better, more affordable deals.
+Once again, you can check eBay for sale prices to find better, more affordable deals.

 Slabs are perfect for making into tables, shelves, mantelpieces, and tops of bedroom dresser drawers.
 Slabs are also ideal if you want to make smaller wood burl projects if the thickness of your slab is more than 2 or 3 inches.
 These can be sliced into thinner planks by using a reciprocating saw or a fine-toothed table saw.
 These slices can be used for all sorts of decorative inlays or woodworking projects.